mosip/documentation/docs/Github-Workflow.md

 1. Fork MOSIP repository of interest from https://github.com/mosip/

 1. Clone the fork to your local machine.
-Example:
+Eg:
     ```
     $ git clone https://github.com/<your_github_id>/commons.git
     ```